Excel Practice Labs

 Agent 1: Habit Tracker

-The habit tracker helps me monitor daily habits, visualize progress, and stay accountable.
-And these are my key takeaways:
+The habit tracker helps me monitor daily routines, visualize long-term progress, and stay accountable.
+Here are my key takeaways from building and using it:

-• 3–4 habits per day are good for manageable progress.
+• Tracking 3–4 habits per day strikes a good balance between consistency and sustainability.

-• I created a 12-month sheet with tables for all days.
+• I built a 12-month tracking sheet with organized tables for each day of the year.

 Habit Tracker Screenshot Interactive Habits Dashboard